FAQs

 I want an earlier appointment, is there a wait list?

 Yes.
-If you want to come in earlier, please ask to be added to our wait list.
+If you want to come in the soonest, please email the office with your request.
 If there is a cancellation, we will call you to see if you can come earlier.

 How do we review labs?